dpendery/jetti/ordershipments/localstack/README.md

 2. Start Localstack Docker container
 3. Run sam local invoke for the test case input file
 4. Stop Localstack Docker container

+EPCC_TEST_FOLDER must be set to the name of one of the folders under *order-shipments/localstack/epcc-logger/epccdata*.

 # Building EPCC Logger code